 Pros of U.S. Bank Loans

 - No prepayment or origination fees: You won’t incur any application or origination fees when applying for or receiving your personal loan through U.S. Bank.
 There aren’t any penalties for paying off your loan early, either.
 You can pay any amount extra toward your balance at any time.

 - Small minimum loan amount: While some lenders like SoFi or Peerform require you to take out at least $4,000-5,000, U.S. Bank allows you to borrow as little as $100 through its Simple Loan, and as little as $1,000 with its traditional personal loan.

-- Generous AutoPay discount available: You may be able to save up to 0.5% on loans of $5,000 or more when you set up autopay through your U.S. Bank personal checking or savings account.
+- Generous AutoPay discount available: You may be able to save up to 0.5% on your loan when you set up autopay through your U.S. Bank or external personal checking or savings account.

 Cons of U.S. Bank Loans

 - Some borrowers will need to visit a branch in person: While many borrowers will be able to complete the process entirely online, others may need to go into a local U.S. Bank branch in order to close their loan.

 - No prequalifications: While some banks will allow you to prequalify for a loan with a soft credit inquiry before proceeding with your official application, this isn’t an option at U.S. Bank.
 You’ll have to apply and trigger a hard credit check to see if you qualify.

 - Late fee: U.S. Bank charges a late fee for loans paid five days late or more, whereas several online-only lenders don’t charge late fees at all.